 A shortest path between two nodes u and v in a graph is a path that starts at u and ends at v and has the lowest total link weight.
-The starting node is called the source node, and the ending node is the sink node.
+The starting node is called the source node, and the ending node is called the sink node.

-In PROC OPTNET, shortest paths can be calculated by invoking the SHORTPATH statement.
-The options for this statement are described in the section "SHORTPATH Statement" on page 28.
+In PROC OPTNET, you can calculate shortest paths by using the SHORTPATH statement.
+The options for this statement are described in the section "SHORTPATH Statement" on page 25.

 The shortest path algorithm reports status information in a macro variable called OROPT-NET_SHORTPATH.
-See the section "Macro Variable OROPTNET_SHORTPATH" on page 103 for more information about this macro variable.
+For more information about this macro variable, see the section "Macro Variable OROPTNET_SHORTPATH" on page 102.

 By default, PROC OPTNET finds shortest paths for all pairs.
 That is, it finds a shortest path for each possible combination of source and sink nodes.
 Alternatively, you can use the SOURCE= option to fix a particular source node and find shortest paths from the fixed source node to all possible sink nodes.
 Conversely, by using the SINK= option, you can fix a sink node and find shortest paths from all possible source nodes to the fixed sink node.
-Using both options together, you can request one particular shortest path for a specific source-sink pair.
-In addition, you can use the DATA_NODES_SUB= option to define a list of source-sink pairs to process, as described in the section "Node Subset Input Data" on page 40.
+By using both options together, you can request one particular shortest path for a specific source-sink pair.
+In addition, you can use the DATA_NODES_SUB= option to define a list of source-sink pairs to process, as described in the section "Node Subset Input Data" on page 36.
 The following sections show examples of these options.